 My Iceland Blue Lagoon experience was over and Dave's was nearly done.

-Leaving the Blue Lagoon
+Exiting the Lagoon

 We were about 20 minutes ahead of schedule so I felt confident that we'd make it to the airport in time to return our car.

-But to my surprise there was a queue to get out of the Blue Lagoon!
+But to my surprise, there was a queue to get out of the Blue Lagoon!

 As the minutes ticked down, I felt the panic set in.
 10 minutes, 15 minutes went by as we stood in line.

-Finally we reached the front of the line.
+Finally, we reached the front of the line.